 Uses of Antibiotics

 When a person is exposed to certain types of bacteria, they may develop an infection.
 An infection is a concentrated amount of bacteria that can grow and spread in the human body, causing symptoms like fever, swelling, and rashes.
 Antibiotics destroy these harmful bacteria, providing relief for the patient by eliminating the infection and reducing symptoms.
-Antibiotics do not work for illnesses like colds and flu which are caused by viruses.
+Antibiotics do not work for illnesses like colds and flu that are caused by viruses.

 There are many different types of antibiotics which are used to treat conditions caused by different strains of bacteria.
 Some antibiotics are more effective against particular types of bacteria.
 A doctor will be able to prescribe the appropriate antibiotic for a particular infection by examining the symptoms that a patient is experiencing.
 In some cases, it may be necessary to try more than one medication to treat an infection.